What Is Oral-Conscious Sedation Dentistry?

 With advancements being made in the dental industry every day, oral treatment has become much more precise, streamlined, and less invasive.
 Despite the improvements in technique and technology, some patients still have strong fears of visiting their general dentist, which can negatively impact their oral health.
 Thankfully, our team at Made Ya Smile in Rosenberg, TX has a solution: oral-conscious sedation.
 This type of sedation comes in the form of a prescribed mild anti-anxiety medication.
 To achieve the desired calming effect, the medication should be taken an hour before your dental visit.
 Oral-conscious sedation helps many patients overcome the mental hurdle that comes with visiting the dentist, which can even affect routine check-ups and dental cleanings.
-If know you need to overcome your dental-related anxieties to receive the oral care you need and maintain your dental health, contact our office and speak to our experienced dentist Dr. Eric Capps about your options for oral-conscious sedation.
+If you know you need to overcome your dental-related anxieties to receive the oral care you need and maintain your dental health, schedule a consultation with our experienced dentist to learn more about oral-conscious sedation.

 After taking oral-conscious sedation, your side effects may vary depending on the type of medication you have received.
 A member of our team will go over what you can expect to experience following your treatment.
 Regardless of the potency of the sedation you have taken, you will still need reliable transportation to and from our office.
 Patients who have taken an anti-anxiety medicine should avoid operating heavy machinery (such as a vehicle) for the remainder of the day.
 Some of the sensations you may experience are headaches, dizziness, nausea, and vomiting.
 To keep any potential nausea to a minimum, we advise patients to have a light meal before their appointment as well as a small snack once your session has concluded.
 If you experience any abnormal side effects or symptoms that don't go away, contact our Rosenberg, TX office as soon as possible.